ducakar/TextureReplacer/README.md

 Notes
 -----
-* Texture compression step is disabled if TextureCompressor is detected.
-Texture compression is then left to TextureCompressor which is a more specialised mod for that purpose.
+* Texture compression and mipmap generation are disabled if TextureCompressor is detected.
+Those features are then left to TextureCompressor which is a more specialised mod for that purpose.
 * The planet textures being replaced are the high-altitude textures, which are also used in the map mode and in the tracking station.
 When getting closer to the surface those textures are slowly interpolated into the high-resolution